awsdocs/amazon-s3-developer-guide/doc_source/walkthrough1.md

       }
       ```

       A policy is a JSON document\.
 In the document, a `Statement` is an array of objects, each describing a permission using a collection of name\-value pairs\.
 The preceding policy describes one specific permission\.
 The `Action` specifies the type of access\.
 In the policy, the `s3:ListAllMyBuckets` is a predefined Amazon S3 action\.
 This action covers the Amazon S3 GET Service operation, which returns list of all buckets owned by the authenticated sender\.
-The `Effect` element value determine if specific permission is allowed or denied\.
+The `Effect` element value determines if specific permission is allowed or denied\.

    1. Click **Review Policy**\.
 On the next page, enter `AllowGroupToSeeBucketListInTheConsole` in the **Name** field, and then click **Create policy**\.
 **Note**